 At Saint Georges we have Masters, Club and School rowing groups

-The three schools that row with us are Glendowie College, Edgewater College and Macleans.
-Each School runs their own program and you will need to contact the school’s sports programme directly.
+The two schools that row with us are Glendowie College and Macleans.
+They run their own programs and you will need to contact the school’s sports programme directly.

 Club Rowing is generally for those who have finished their school rowing and are under the age of 27.
 Currently the club has a limited membership at club level, however if you are interested in joining as a club member